Benzofuranylpropylaminopentane: Monoaminergic activity enhancer

-Recent findings have suggested that known synthetic MAEs like BPAP may exert their effects via trace amine-associated receptor 1 (TAAR1) agonism.
+Findings in the early 2020s have suggested that known synthetic MAEs like BPAP may exert their effects via trace amine-associated receptor 1 (TAAR1) agonism.
 This was evidenced by the TAAR1 antagonist EPPTB reversing its MAE effects, among other findings.
 Another compound, rasagiline, has likewise been found to reverse the effects of MAEs, and has been proposed as a possible TAAR1 antagonist.
-The MAE effects of BPAP, for instance on dopamine, can be blocked by monoamine reuptake inhibitors, like nomifensine.
-This is thought to be because BPAP uses the monoamine transporters, like the dopamine transporter, to enter monoaminergic neurons and then mediates its MAE effects via intracellular TAAR1 activation whilst inside of pre-synaptic nerve terminals.
+The MAE effects of BPAP, for instance on dopamine, can be blocked by monoamine reuptake inhibitors like nomifensine.
+This is thought to be because BPAP uses monoamine transporters like the dopamine transporter to enter monoaminergic neurons and then mediates its MAE effects via intracellular TAAR1 activation whilst inside of pre-synaptic nerve terminals.

 Other compounds which produce MAE effects are the endogenous trace amines phenethylamine and tryptamine, the MAO-B inhibitor selegiline (L-deprenyl), and phenylpropylaminopentane (PPAP).
 However, BPAP is the most potent MAE known, with 130 times the in vivo potency of selegiline, in vitro activity at concentrations in the femtomolar to picomolar range, and in vivo activity at microgram doses.

 BPAP increases locomotor activity, a measure of psychostimulant-like effect, in normal rats, and reverses hypolocomotion in reserpine-treated rats.
 These effects are reversed by the dopamine D_{1} receptor antagonist SCH-23390 but not by the dopamine D_{2} receptor antagonist sulpiride, suggesting that they are mediated by the dopaminergic system.
 Unlike amphetamines, but similarly to selegiline, BPAP is not expected to have misuse potential.
 BPAP antagonizes tetrabenazine-induced inhibition of learning in the shuttle box.
 It has been found to have neuroprotective effects similar to those of selegiline in some animal models.
 Following a peak in adolescence, monoamine release in the brain declines with age in rodents and this is associated with reduced behavioral activity.
 Rodent studies have found that MAEs like BPAP and selegiline augment brain monoamine release, slow age-related monoaminergic neurodegeneration, help to preserve behavioral activity with age, and prolong lifespan.